MGS Progetti Faucets

 MGS manufactures stainless steel sinks, faucets and coordinating accessories for kitchen and bath, merging "Italian luxury and style with the innovative precision of Swiss engineering", or so the company's literature states.
 Each MGS faucet is individually cast using the lost wax process, then carefully machined and brushed to produce a unique finish.
 The designs are very minimalist modern.

-The ceramic cartridge valves used in MGS faucets appear to be Italian in origin, but the markings on the cartridges did not identify a specific manufacturer.
+The ceramic cartridge valves used in MGS faucets appear to be Italian in origin, but the lack of markings on the cartridges did not allow us to identify a specific manufacturer.

 A 2 to 5 year warranty is the standard for faucets in Europe.
 In North America, the standard is a lifetime warranty.
 If MGS wants to make significant inroads into the faucet market here, management ought to reconsider its warranty on faucets sold in the U.S. and Canada.
 The company lost points in our ratings for its dismal, sub-par warranty.

-If you have had an experience with a MGS Progetti faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with MGS faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.